 Feb 14 2012: Illustrations by Gisela Gottschlich from Die Schonsten Grimms Marchen (Germany, 1960s)

-Yet what’s so strong in these images is their sense of a period set to one side of itself, every detail revealing an origin in the post-war European context that produced innumerable German and Czech fairytale films, a worldwide vogue for Yugoslav painters like Ivan Generalic and Ivan Rabuzin and the very distinctive animation styles of the Oliver Postgate/Peter Firmin partnership and John Ryan.
-I suppose it might be called ‘pop-psychedelic kitsch modernism’ or something of the kind, a revisiting of Tenniel, Dulac and Rackham by way of Lotte Reiniger, Edward Bawden and Walt Disney, with all the colours and sense of optimism greatly intestified.
+Yet what’s so strong in these images is their sense of period, every detail revealing an origin in the post-war European context that produced innumerable German and Czech fairytale films, a worldwide vogue for Yugoslav ‘naive’ painters like Ivan Generalic and Ivan Rabuzin and the very distinctive animation styles of the Oliver Postgate/Peter Firmin partnership and John Ryan.
+I suppose it might be called ‘pop-psychedelic kitsch modernism’ or something of the kind, a revisiting of Tenniel, Dulac and Rackham by way of Lotte Reiniger and Walt Disney, with all the colours and sense of optimism greatly intestified.
 Gottschlich’s images for Grimm seem very much in this vein, none of the darkness allowed to shadow the candy-coloured surface.
 This style seems to have been ubiquitous in its day and Gottschlich seems as finely whimsical an exponent of it as any I’ve seen.
 If anyone reading this has information it would be fascinating to know more about her.